paazmaya/tozan/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fpaazmaya%2Ftozan.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fpaazmaya%2Ftozan?ref=badge_shield)
 [![Dependencies Status](https://david-dm.org/paazmaya/tozan/status.svg)](https://david-dm.org/paazmaya/tozan)

-Go trough the files under a given directory, generate a SHA-256 (default), SHA-384, or SHA-512 hash out of their contents, and store the hash to a SQLite database.
+Go trough the files under a given directory, generate a hash of each of the files (which by default is SHA1), and store the hashes to a SQLite database (which by default is in memory).
 In case the given file was already listed in the database, its entry will be updated.

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `8.11.1`, which is [the active Long Term Support (LTS) version](https://github.com/nodejs/Release#release-schedule).